 Associate Professor, College of Education

 The College of Education has been partnering with Alhambra High School which is located a block west of GCU’s main campus in Phoenix for the past three years in various ways.
-Initially several students were sent to the high school to observe and teach math.
+Initially, several students were sent to high school to observe and teach math.
 That initiative has continued on, and now includes students observing and teaching multiple subject areas (including special education) to Alhambra’s high school students.

 A Beneficial Partnership

 The benefits of this partnership for GCU have been enormous.
 Our students have been able to get placed quickly into a school very near to GCU where they have begun building relationships with the students and teachers at Alhambra.
 These experiences afford GCU students a practical view of education in action.
 They also are able to help our community by investing in the students at Alhambra High School, bringing their enthusiasm to the classrooms.